asud13/Mandelbrot-CPP/readme.md

 ---

 ### Demo
-You scroll up to zoom in and down to zoom out.
+You scroll up and down to zoom in and out.

 The position of your mouse is what is being zoomed in to / out of.

 If you want to explore another part of this fractal, simply move your mouse to that part of the fractal.

+Below is how this program looks like.

 <p align="center">
   <img src="assets/fracGIF.gif" width="600" alt="Mandelbrot Set Demo">
 </p>